oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-async-sycl/README.md

 TBB Flow Graph and DPC++ implementation explained.

 ## License
-This code sample is licensed under MIT license
+This code sample is licensed under the MIT license

 ## Building the TBB-Async-Sycl Program